-LAW 824 - International Trade Contracts - in Depth E
+LAW 824 - International Trade Contracts - In Depth - E

-The curriculum for this course includes a general programme and a focused programme.
-The general programme involves the study of the definition of the World Trade Organization and its goals and challenges, free trade in goods and services, faulty policies, the settlement of international trade disputes, the definition of the law of international trade and its subjects, multinational companies and how to conclude international trade contracts.
-It is intended to clarify international trade and the ruling standards of contracts, samples of some of the international commercial contracts (such as technology and contracts of industrial licensing for transfer and development contracts) for processing projects.
-It also contains a study on international trade in international conventions such as the United Nations Convention on the international transport of goods and law (UNCITRAL), and international commercial arbitration.
-The special programme contains a detailed study of the general programme topics, such as technology and contracts of commercial licenses and international transport of goods contracts.
+The curriculum for this course includes a general and specific programme.
+The "general" programme deals with the definition of the international trade contract, the World Trade Organization the settlement of international trade disputes, the definition of the law of international trade and its subjects, multinational companies and how to conclude international trade contracts.
+It is intended to clarify international trade and the ruling standards of e-contracts, the formation of international contracts in different legal systems.
+The "specific" programme contains a detailed and analytical comparative study of one of the topics of the "general" programme, such as documentary credit as a mean for international payment.

-Programme Elective Courses

-LAW 711 - Civil Law - in Depth
+Programme Elective Courses LAW 711 - Civil Law - in Depth